 In the course of investing in and often providing significant managerial assistance to certain of our portfolio companies, certain persons employed by the Adviser may serve as directors on the boards of such companies.
 To the extent that litigation arises out of our investments in these companies, even if without merit, we or such employees may be named as defendants in such litigation, which could result in additional costs, including defense costs, and the diversion of management time and resources.
-Additionally, other litigations or claims against us or our personnel could result in additional costs, including defense costs, and the diversion of management time and resources.
+Additionally, other litigation or claims against us or our personnel could result in additional costs, including defense costs, and the diversion of management time and resources.
 We may be unable to accurately estimate our exposure to litigation risk if we record balance sheet reserves for probable loss contingencies.
 As a result, any reserves we establish to cover any settlements or judgments may not be sufficient to cover our actual financial exposure, which may have a material impact on our results of operations, financial condition, or cash flows.

-While the Company believes it would have valid defenses to potential claims brought due to our investment in any portfolio company, and will defend any such claims vigorously, it may nevertheless expend significant amounts of money in defense costs and expenses.
-Further, if the Company enters into settlements or suffers an adverse outcome in any litigation, the Company could be required to pay significant amounts.
-In addition, if any of the Company's portfolio companies become subject to direct or indirect claims or other obligations, such as defense costs or damages in litigation or settlement, the Company's investment in such companies could diminish in value and the Company could suffer indirect losses.
-Further, these matters could cause the Company to expend significant management time and effort in connection with assessment and defense of any claims.
+While we believe we would have valid defenses to potential claims brought due to our investment in any portfolio company, and will defend any such claims vigorously, we may nevertheless expend significant amounts of money in defense costs and expenses.
+Further, if we enter into settlements or suffer an adverse outcome in any litigation, we could be required to pay significant amounts.
+In addition, if any of our portfolio companies become subject to direct or indirect claims or other obligations, such as defense costs or damages in litigation or settlement, our investment in such companies could diminish in value and we could suffer indirect losses.

+Further, these matters could cause us to expend significant management time and effort in connection with assessment and defense of any claims.